Energy arbitrations in the Middle East

 China’s energy investments do not just relate to oil and gas.
 In 2019, it was announced that a coal power plant was under construction in Dubai and would be owned, pursuant to a joint venture, by Dubai Electricity and Water Authority, Saudi Arabia-based ACWA Power, China’s Harbin Electric and the Silk Road Fund.
 Financing is said to have come from, among others, the Industrial and Commercial Bank of China, Bank of China, Agricultural Bank of China, China Construction Bank and the Silk Road Fund.

 It is inevitable that there will be some disputes resulting from these economic ties.
 Notwithstanding China’s obvious commitment to mediation as a form of dispute resolution, it seems likely that some of these disputes, which will likely relate to large-scale cross-border projects, will result in international arbitrations.
-Investor-state disputes will likely be resolved according to the disputes procedures set out in the applicable treaties.
 In addition, certain arbitral institutions have positioned themselves to be well-placed to administer BRI-related arbitrations.
 For example, the ICC, which now has a case management office in the region in the ADGM, has created a Belt and Road Commission to support BRI disputes.

 Energy and the Middle East has been and will remain synonymous for the foreseeable future.
 The underlying nature of Middle Eastern energy disputes will likely remain, for the most part, the same, albeit the triggers may be different.
-The impact of covid-19, coupled with the collapse of oil and gas prices juxtaposed against the need to preserve cash flow, will translate to companies in the energy sector operating under heightened insolvency risks.
-While an uptick in the number of energy disputes in the region is expected, there is also likely to be an increase in the restructuring of companies taking place during and in the aftermath of covid-19, be it through internal agreements or by way of formal insolvency proceedings.
+The continued impact of covid-19, coupled with the overarching political climate, will translate to companies in the energy sector operating under heightened risks.

 ibid., p.
 17.